GenomeNet/deepG-tutorial/README.md

 filename <- file.path(dir_path, "states.h5")
 ```

-now we do the prediction
+now we do the prediction using a sliding window over the sequence with a stepsize of 1 defined with `step = 1`

 ```
 if (!file.exists(filename)) {